Mahasin on AI

 BUT – as with every commercial or technological bubble there are going to be some ‘buts’ and ‘howevers’.
 Concern about AI has been equally vocal since about 2014 when Nick Bostrom raised the alarm.
 This has tended to focus attention on the longer-term fears that AI will eliminate humanity – either literally or spiritually.
 That’s a concern, but in the short to medium term, it’s a distraction (although some challenge this dichotomy).
 There are more immediate (but less fashionable) existential threats like nuclear war and species extinction that are happening right now.

-If this matters to you, then ENGAGE.
+If this matters, then ENGAGE.

 Robotethics.co.uk gives policy makers, developers, researchers, and designers of AI and robotic systems, access to publicly available material, events and discussions about robots and artificial intelligence to facilitate the consideration of ethical issues.